how to get podcast sponsorships

 7. Host Events

-Now that you know the top ways to make money with your podcast, let’s break each of them down so you can determine which options are right for you.
+Now that you know what people are doing, let’s dive into each one so that you can determine which option(s) are right for you and your show.

 1. Sponsorships